 Framework overview.
 Figure 1 illustrates the methodology of our framework.
-The development of a communication-oriented application starts with the specification of the intended interactions (the choreography) as a global protocol using the Scribble protocol description language [41], an engineering incarnation of formal MPST types.
-The core features of Scribble include multicast message passing and constructs for branching (choice), recursive and parallel conversations.
-These features support the specification of a wide range of protocols, from domains such as standard Internet applications [21], parallel algorithms [33] and Web services [14].
+The development of a communication-oriented application starts with the specification of the intended interactions (the choreography) as a global protocol using the Scribble protocol description language [34], an engineering incarnation of the formal MPST type language.
+The core features of Scribble include multicast message passing and constructs for branching, recursive and parallel conversations.
+These features support the specification of a wide range of protocols, from domains such as standard Internet applications [18], parallel algorithms [27] and Web services [12].

-Our toolchain validates that the global protocol satisfies MPST well-formedness properties, such as coherent branches (no ambiguity between participants about which branch to follow) and deadlock-freedom (between parallel flows).
-From a well-formed global protocol, the toolchain mechanically generates a Scribble local protocol (called a projection) for each participant (abstracted as a role) that is involved.
-A local protocol is essentially a view of the global protocol from the perspective of one role, and provides a more direct and focused specification for endpoint implementation than the global protocol.
+Our toolchain validates that the global protocol satisfies certain well-formedness properties, such as coherent branches (no ambiguity between participants about which branch to follow) and deadlock-freedom (between parallel flows).
+From a well-formed global protocol, the toolchain mechanically generates (projects) Scribble local protocols for each participant (role) defined in the protocol.
+A local protocol is essentially a view of the global protocol from the perspective of one role, and provides a more direct specification for endpoint implementation than the global protocol.

-As a session is conducted at run-time, the monitor at each endpoint uses a finite state machine (FSM) representation of the local communication behaviour, generated from the local protocol for its role, to track its progress in the session.
-In our implementation, the FSM generation is an extension of the correspondence between MPST and communication automata in [16] to support interruptible protocol scopes and optimised to avoid parallel state explosion.
-The monitor validates the communication actions performed by the local endpoint, and the messages that arrive from the other endpoints, against the transitions permitted by the FSM.
-Each monitor thus works to protect both the endpoint from invalid actions by the network environment, and the network from bad endpoints.
-Interestingly, we treat both interruptible scopes and parallel subprotocols by generating nested FSM structures.
-In the case of scopes that may be entered multiple times by recursive protocols, we use dynamic FSM nesting (conceptually, a new sub-FSM is created each time the scope is entered) corresponding to the generation of fresh scope names in the syntactic model.
+When a conversation is initiated at runtime, the monitor at each endpoint generates a finite state machine (FSM) representation of the local communication behaviour from the local protocol for its role.
+In our implementation, the FSM generation is an extension of the correspondence between MPST and communication automata in [13] to support interruptible sessions (discussed below) and optimised to avoid parallel state explosion.
+The monitor tracks the communication actions performed by the endpoint, and the messages that arrive from the other endpoints, against the transitions permitted by the FSM.
+Each monitor thus works to protect both the endpoint from illegal actions by the environment, and the network from bad endpoints.
+In this way, our framework is able to ensure from the local verification of each endpoint that the global progress of the system as a whole conforms to the original global protocol [7], and that unsafe actions by a bad endpoint cannot corrupt the protocol state of other compliant endpoints.

-Our dynamic MPST framework is designed in this way to ensure, from the decentralised monitoring of each local endpoint, that the progress of the session as a whole conforms to the original global protocol [7], and that unsafe actions by a bad endpoint cannot corrupt the protocol state of other compliant endpoints.
-We have integrated our framework into the Python-based runtime platform developed by the Ocean Observatories Initiative (OOI) [34].
+This MPST monitoring framework has been integrated into the Python-based runtime platform developed by the Ocean Observatories Initiative (OOI) [28].
 The OOI is a project to establish a cyberinfrastructure for the delivery, management and analysis of scientific data from a large network of ocean sensor systems.
-Their architecture relies on the combination of high-level protocol specifications of network services (expressed as Scribble protocols [36]) and distributed runtime monitoring to regulate the behaviour of third-party applications within the system [37].
+Their architecture relies on the combination of high-level protocol specifications of network services (expressed as Scribble protocols [29]) and distributed runtime monitoring to regulate the behaviour of third-party applications within the system [31].
 Although this work is in collaboration with the OOI, our implementation can be used orthogonally as a standalone monitoring framework for distributed Python applications.

 Contributions and summary.
-In summary, this article demonstrates the application of multiparty session types, through the Scribble protocol language, to industry practice by presenting:

-- the implementation of an MPST-based dynamic, distrubuted protocol verification that offers the same global safety guarantees as static session type checking; - and a use case motivated extension of Scribble to support a new MPST construct for the verification of asynchronous multiparty session interrupts.
+This paper demonstrates the application of multiparty session types, through the Scribble protocol language, to industry practice by presenting (1) the first implementation of MPST-based dynamic protocol verification (as outlined above) that offers the same safety guarantees as static session type checking, and (2) a use case motivated extension of Scribble to support the first construct for the verification of asynchronous communication interrupts in multiparty sessions.